rezer-bleede/dbt-rowlineage/demo/README.md

 ## Project layout

-- `dbt_project.yml` and `profiles.yml` configure dbt for the Postgres service using the `rowlineage` adapter backed by Postgres.
+- `dbt_project.yml` and `profiles.yml` configure dbt for the Postgres service using the standard `postgres` adapter with rowlineage enabled via vars and model configs.
-- `packages.yml` installs the `dbt-rowlineage` dbt adapter package directly from GitHub so dbt can load the custom adapter.
+- `packages.yml` installs the `dbt-rowlineage` plugin package so dbt can load the hooks that instrument compilation and execution.
 - `models/` contains staging and mart models that keep row counts aligned to make lineage easy to inspect.
 - `seeds/` stores the seed data (`example_source.csv`).
 - `docker/Dockerfile` installs `dbt-postgres` and the `dbt-rowlineage` adapter from PyPI and runs dbt plus the lineage export script.